8400TheHealthNetwork/HebSpacy/contribute/model/README.md

 # Contribute your own `hebspacy` model
-Your are welcome to contribute by training and packaging your own `hebspacy` model.
-Please follow the instructions below to enable seamless loading process
+You are welcome to contribute by training and packaging your own `hebspacy` model.
+Please follow the instructions below to enable seamless loading process.

 ## Model Training
 You may choose the training codebase that best fits your requirements as long as you save the following files: